Merkel backs stronger firewall; Spain concerns grow

 Merkel removed some of those doubts, telling a meeting of her conservative Christian Democrats:

-Around 200 billion euros of the 440 billion euros in the EFSF have already been deployed to help bail out Greece, Ireland and Portugal, and those programs would continue to run.
+Around 200 billion euros of the 440 billion euros in the EFSF have already been deployed to help bail out Greece, Ireland and Portugal, and those programmes would continue to run.

 But German government sources told Reuters that Berlin was prepared for the remainder in the EFSF also be made available for a year after the ESM is up and running, bolstering the potentially deployable resources.